Dirk1980ac/kickstarts/README.md

 ## The files (more will be coming soon)

 - ipa-srv.ks: Fedora Server with FreeIPA-Server installed
-- webserver.ks: Fedora Server with mariadb and httpd (apache) pre installed and enabled
+- webserver.ks: Fedora Server with mariadb and httpd (apache) installed and enabled
 - workstation.ks: Fedora Workstation default installation
+- develiper-ws.ks: Installs Fedora Workstation with developer Libraries ind VScode.

 ## License